-Texas CTO Larry Olson corrals a herd of IT initiatives
+Texas' Chief Technology Officer Larry Olson corrals a herd of initiatives.

 A little more than two years after becoming chief technology officer for Texas, Larry Olson's plan for more efficient IT spending is taking shape in the Lone Star state.